 You may think that you read pretty well, but just wait till you hear about the world’s fastest readers.

-The average human can read about 200-300 per minute, but you should now prepare to have your mind blown.
+The average adult reading speed is about 200-300 per minute, but prepare to have your mind blown.

-While there is controversy, there have been speed reading world records set and recognized as authentic.
+While there is controversy on who actually holds the actual Speed Reading World Record, there have been speed reading records set and recognized as authentic.

-Let’s look at a few of the world’s fastest readers and how they claim to be able to read with lightning speed.
+Let’s look at the world’s fastest readers and how they claim to be able to read with lightning speed.

 Maria Teresa Calderon